BradTu/CreativeCoding/README.md

 ![alt tag](https://github.com/BradTu/CreativeCoding/blob/master/Addons.PNG)

 ##ExcerciseAnimation
 The second project is ExcerciseAnimation.
 This program makes a basic pong style game that two people can play at once.
+The player on the left controls their rectangle using the 'w' and 's' keys and the right player uses the 'up' and 'down' keys to control their rectangle.
+The game is continuous so if someone scores the ball bounces off of the wall and continues on and the score is adjusted.

 ![alt tag](https://github.com/BradTu/CreativeCoding/blob/master/Animation.PNG)